katiektea/100-days-of-code/log.md

 design I wanted.
 -learn to take regular breaks...
 I tend to get carried away and forget what time it is.

+### Day 15: April 29, 2020

+Continued through the Bootcamp course, evaluating functions, writing arguments (return),  function declarion vs function expression, and finally, scope (notoriously difficult of them all...)

+**Thoughts**
+Today's session took a cerebral toll on me.
+I have a difficult time understanding the logic behind it all, but I believe with practice, I will get there.
+I am also learning to chunk my tasks together and manage my time properly.
+It's not perfect, but it is improving :')

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday